konveyor/kai/README.md

 ### Launch the Kai backend with sample data

-The quickest way to get running is to leverage sample data commited into the Kai repo along with the `podman compose up` workflow
+The quickest way to get running is to leverage sample data committed into the Kai repo along with the `podman compose up` workflow

 1. `git clone https://github.com/konveyor/kai.git`
 1. `cd kai`